ds-visualizer/ds-visualizer/content/graph/graph-code.md

   // linked list will give you a look up time of O(n);
   // Since we didn't learn hashmaps yet, I'll be using linked list, will update it
   // to hashmaps soon

+  // Linked list that holds all the vertices in the graph

   private LinkedList<Node> nodes = new LinkedList<Node>();